-(a) Purpose, Powers and Duties.

-- (1) Creation.
-The Housing Advisory Committee is created pursuant to this chapter for the purpose of advising the Board of Supervisors and Planning Commission on matters relating to the housing element of the general plan and the inclusionary housing ordinance.
-The housing advisory committee shall continue in existence, and its purpose shall continue to be to advise the Board of Supervisors and Planning Commission on matters related to the housing element of the general plan, the inclusionary housing ordinance, and such other matters as the Board of Supervisors, Planning Commission or County staff shall direct.
-The housing advisory committee shall also evaluate proposals for disbursal of in-lieu fees in accordance with the procedures set forth in this chapter. - (2) Appointment.
-The housing advisory committee shall be appointed by the Board of Supervisors and shall consist of five members, comprised of one member from each supervisory district.
-Members shall reside or work within the supervisory district from which they are appointed.
-Each member shall serve for a term of four years from the date of appointment coterminous with the term of office of that supervisor and shall continue to serve thereafter until a successor is appointed. - (3) Adoption of Bylaws.
+- (a) Purpose, Powers and Duties. - (1) Creation.
+The Housing Advisory Committee, comprised of members of the Planning Commission, is created pursuant to this chapter for the purpose of advising the Board of Supervisors on matters relating to the housing element of the general plan and the inclusionary housing ordinance, and such other matters as the Board of Supervisors or County staff shall direct.
+The housing advisory committee shall also evaluate proposals for disbursal of in-lieu fees in accordance with the procedures set forth in this chapter. - (2) Adoption of Bylaws.
 The Board of Supervisors shall adopt bylaws containing rules and procedures for the transaction of business of the housing advisory committee.
 The Board of Supervisors may amend the bylaws from time to time.